lucashmsilva/covidsimulator/README.md

 # covidsimulator
-Simple convid-19 spread simulator with a realtime visualization
+Simple convid-19 spread simulator with a realtime visualization and chart plot